 The topic might seem very extensive.
 It’s probably difficult to master it and pinpoint the most important aspects while planning mobile application programming processes.
 Over the last few years, I’ve worked on both large and small start-up projects.
 As a programmer with several years of experience under my belt, I would like to discuss a few problems related to the effectiveness of mobile applications and propose some solutions.

-Mobile App Performance
+Mobile App Performance – Black box

 Let’s assume that an application is a black box.
 For now, let’s ignore the question of its category (games, business, education, lifestyle), as it’s not really important at this point.
 Moreover, let’s assume our application is written natively for a given mobile platform (e.g. iOS – Swift, Objective-C, Android – Java, Kotlin) with the use of the best software practices and project templates.
 I believe that if you’re considering software efficiency it’s pointless to go into the details of cross-platform solutions as e.g. Xamarin or hybrid ones using HTML5.
 That’s even if, in the case of simple software, we can assume that the efficiency of a solution based on Xamarin will be comparative to the native language.

-I’m aware of the fact that I won’t be able to discuss all aspects of efficiency of mobile applications and factors shaping it.
+I’m aware of the fact that I won’t be able to discuss all aspects of the efficiency of mobile applications and the factors shaping it.
 However, I’d like to focus on the most important ones.

 The first and probably the most frequently forgotten factor concerns the devices themselves.
 Depending on the platform and version of available software, it’s useful to put together a list of devices on which the software will ultimately be installed.

-Negligence can lead to expensive rewriting of functionalities which operate incorrectly on particular devices due to efficiency reasons.
+Negligence can lead to an expensive rewriting of functionalities which operate incorrectly on particular devices due to efficiency reasons.
 In any case, this doesn’t justify the programmers, who often copy the wrong project templates out of laziness, and start the applications only on the newest devices – ones that deal with processing complicated operations without any problems.
 In such cases, we usually learn about efficiency-related inconveniencies from the final user.

 Another point comprises networking and, in particular, when and how often the application uses the Internet connection.
 The most frequent errors directly affecting performance result from the app asking the server for data too often, or a bad structure of storing the data in cache.
-Here, the best solution turns out to be planning generating data well, whenever it is necessary, and caching server answers.
+Here, the best solution turns out to be planning to generate data well, whenever it is necessary, and caching server answers.

 Data-generating operations should be executed asynchronously – by not blocking the main thread, which is responsible for rendering the user interface.
 While downloading images, one should remember two things: to save them on the hard disk and about proper compression.